 (i) the convenient transfer of traffic, other than passengers, between the railways of the railway companies, and

 (ii) the reasonable receiving, carrying and delivering and, where applicable, interswitching of traffic, other than passengers, between the railways;

 (e) the connection be maintained and available for use; and

-(f) the cost of making and maintaining the connection be borne by such persons in such proportions as the board may determine.
+(f) the cost of making and maintaining the connection be borne by such persons in such proportions as the superintendent may determine.

 EXPROPRIATION, ENTRY ONTO LAND, SAFETY CERTIFICATE AND REGULATIONS

-44(1) A railway company may, with the approval of the board, expropriate land for railway purposes.
+A railway company may, with the approval of the superintendent, expropriate land for railway purposes.

-44(2) The board may approve the expropriation of land by a railway company where it is satisfied that the land is necessary for the construction, alteration or operation of the railway.
+The superintendent may approve the expropriation of land by a railway company where the superintendent is satisfied that the land is necessary for the construction, alteration or operation of the railway.